Gaussian Processes for Finite Size Extrapolation of Many-Body Simulations: Conclusions

 \section{Conclusions}

 In summary, in this work, we have presented a Gaussian Process Regression-based approach for predicting the many-body energies of hydrogen chains, the simplest examples of \textit{ab initio} solids, in the thermodynamic limit.
-We have shown that, by training on a database of the energies of short (10-30-atom) hydrogen chains with varying bond lengths, we can predict the energies of these chains in the thermodynamic limit with sub-milliHartree accuracy relative to predictions made by alternative extrapolation techniques.
+We have shown that, by training on databases of the energies of short (10-30-atom) homogeneous and inhomogeneous hydrogen chains with varying intra- and inter-dimer distances, we can predict the energies of these chains in the thermodynamic limit with sub-milliHartree accuracy relative to predictions made by alternative extrapolation techniques.
 These alternative techniques, including polynomial regressions and the ``subtraction trick,'' typically necessitate computing the energies of chains much longer than the chains employed in our training sets.
 As such, our approach enables the highly accurate prediction of the energies of solids in the thermodynamic limit based upon relatively small systems, and hence, much less expensive calculations.
-Unlike many finite size extrapolation techniques which apply to systems with only certain geometries, densities, and/or dimensionality, our approach is agnostic to the physical characteristics of the system studied; as long as there is sufficient and representative training data, our approach can be applied, making it particularly useful for some of the more complex systems of modern interest, such as those at interfaces or having irregular geometries.
+Unlike many finite size extrapolation techniques which apply to systems with only certain geometries, densities, and/or dimensionality, as demonstrated by the easy generalizability of our method to both homogeneous and inhomogeneous chains, our approach is largely agnostic to the physical characteristics of the system studied; as long as there is sufficient and representative training data, our approach can be applied, making it particularly useful for some of the more complex systems of modern interest, such as those at interfaces or having irregular geometries.